6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 What is an Implant-Supported Denture?

+An implant-supported denture uses dental implants to hold a custom denture firmly in place.
+In her Owen’s Cross Roads, AL office, Dr. Duling will use four to eight implants for this type of denture.
 You will need to have them surgically placed in your jawbone.
-The implants will also serve as replacement teeth roots.
-After about three to six months, the implants will fuse to the bone, becoming one with the jaw.
+The implants will also serve as replacement tooth roots.
+After about three to six months, they will fuse to the bone, becoming one with the jaw.

 Impant-supported dentures are fixed in place.
-As few as four implants can secure an arch of missing teeth.
-This is known as “All-on-Four.”
+As few as four implants can secure an arch of missing teeth, a procedure known as “All-on-Four.”
+Implant-secured dentures use dental implants for support but are removable.
+There are two types of implant-secured dentures available:

 • A bar-retained denture involves securing a thin metal bar to the dental implants.
 The metal bar will follow the curve of the jaw.
 Then, the custom denture is made with clips that allow it to clip onto the metal bar.
 This design will help to distribute the biting force evenly across the dental implants.
 This type of denture implant is stable and supportive.